 |College Board AP||3 or more on Advanced Placement Calculus or Statistics||N/A|

-* Student must continue their preparation in the 12th grade by taking an approved math course and earn a grade of ‘C’ or better.
-Students that do not meet the conditional requirement will need to participate in the CSU’s Early Start Program, unless the student meets other Early Start Program exemptions.
+* Studenst must continue their preparation in the 12th grade by completing an approved senior year-long math course with a grade of "C" or better.
+Students that do not meet the conditional requirement will need to participate in the CSU’s Early Start Program, unless they meet other Early Start Program exemptions.

 Note: CSU campuses will accept current and redesigned SAT scores for admission eligibility and exemption from the Entry Level Mathematics and English Placement Test.
 Applicants may submit scores from either test.